Referendum Party (South Africa): 2024 South African General Election

 In 2024, the party attempted to join the DA's Multi-Party Charter (MPC) national alliance, however the party's application was rejected due to the party's singular support for Cape independence.
 This is despite fellow MPC member the Freedom Front Plus (FF+) also being in favour of Cape independence.
 The FF+, RP and CapeXit NPO separately signed a joint electoral pact binding the parties to require a referendum on independence as part of any coalition condition in the Western Cape.

 The party failed to win any seats in the general election.

-Extra parliamentary period (2024-present)
+Extra parliamentary period (2024-2026)

 The RP stopped being singular issue after its disappointing electoral results and adopted a more broadly radical political stance in general.

 In late 2024, RP launched a non-racialism campaign which was aimed to raise awareness for its extra-parliamentary submitted amendment to the constitution to ban the use of racialised laws, and racial categories in general, in South Africa.